DSharpPlus/DSharpPlus/docs/articles/advanced_topics/metrics_profiling.md

 ## Rest Metrics

 Metrics on REST requests can be obtained through `GetRequestMetrics` methods on the respective client.
-This is supported on the webhook client, @DSharpPlus.DiscordRestClient and @DSharpPlus.DiscordClient .
+This is supported on the webhook client, @DSharpPlus.DiscordRestClient and @DSharpPlus.DiscordClient.
 To obtain metrics from a @DSharpPlus.DiscordShardedClient , fetch metrics from the first shard.

 You may optionally specify to reset the tracking metrics, for example when polling regularly to calculate